afroditeapp/afrodite-server-tools/docs/build_server_setup.md

 (100 years = 36500 days)

-Second, sign a second level certificate for app-manager.
+Second, sign a second level certificate for afrodite-manager.
 Use domain as Common Name.
 IP address does not work with Dart and Rustls.

 ```